plausible/website/_posts/2024-03-18-gdpr-compliant-web-analytics-without-consent-a-guide-by-a-data-protection-lawyer.md

 This article focuses exclusively on web analytics for reach measurement (purpose 1), which can be carried out without the need for consent, and excludes web analytics for advertising purposes and retargeting (purposes 2-4).
 The latter usually require explicit consent.

-## Methods for carrying out website reach analyses
+## Methods for carrying out website reach analysis

 Website operators can use various methods and tools to measure the reach of a website and learn more about its visitors.
 From the direct analysis of server logs, which provide basic access data, to sophisticated web analytics tools that offer deeper insights into user behavior.
 An overview of the various methods is presented below.